Rates, discounts and monetary transactions

 699

-Requesting a survey: in advance, final boundaries/area (excl.
+Requesting a measurement: in advance, final boundaries/area (excl.
 Land Registry fees).
 Purchaser

 250

-Requesting surveys: via Splits, provisional boundaries/area (excl.
+Requesting a measurement: via Splits, provisional boundaries/area (excl.
 Land Registry fees).
 Purchaser

 250